cloudfoundry-attic/garden-windows/api-differences.md

 As opposed to garden linux, on windows we **will probably** (this isn't implemented yet) use hard caps instead of cpu shares.
 The hard cap will be calculated based on the relative number of shares given to the container.
-This means that two containers with 8/2 will have their caps set to 80% and 20%, respectively.
-The container with 20% cap will not be able to use more than 20% of the cpu even if the other container was idle (this isn't the case with cpu shares on Linux).
+This means that two containers with `8/2` will have their caps set to `80%` and `20%`, respectively.
+The container with `20%` cap will not be able to use more than `20%` of the cpu even if the cpu was idle (this isn't the case with cpu shares on Linux).

 # Limitations of Container#Run